ipanditi/backend/README.md

 # To Be Implemented:
 1. Robust implementation of addition of servers
+2. Store Config files in an environment database like RocksDB for high performance (built with C++)
-2. Make the server IPs dynamic
+3. Make the server IPs dynamic